Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 throughout a computation, even if one of them sometimes has size 1, simply because it means that you can index the array uniformly.[^size-1-dimension-footnote] And this doesn't apply just to indexing.
-Many NumPy functions reduce the number of dimensions of the output (for example, {external+numpy:func}`numpy.sum`), but they have a `keepdims` argument to leave the result as dimension 1 instead.
+Many NumPy functions reduce the number of dimensions of their output (for example, {external+numpy:func}`numpy.sum`), but they have a `keepdims` argument to retain the dimension as a size 1 dimension instead.

 [^size-1-dimension-footnote]: In this example, if we knew that we were always
     going to select exactly one element (say, the second one) from the first